asyncapi/nodejs-template/README.md

 (function myLoop (i) {
   setTimeout(() => {
     console.log('producing custom message');
-    app.send({percentage: 1}, {}, 'smartylighting/streetlights/1/0/action/1/turn/on');
+    client.app.send({percentage: 1}, {}, 'smartylighting/streetlights/1/0/action/1/turn/on');
     if (--i) myLoop(i);
   }, 1000);
 }(3));
 ```

-You can run the above code and test the working of the handlers by sending a message using the mqtt cli to the `smartylighting/streetlights/1/0/event/123/lighting/measured` channel using this command
+You can run the above code and test the working of the handlers by sending a message using the mqtt cli / mosquitto broker software to the `smartylighting/streetlights/1/0/event/123/lighting/measured` channel using this command
+`mosquitto_pub -h test.mosquitto.org -p 1883 -t "smartylighting/streetlights/1/0/event/101/lighting/measured" -m '{"lumens": 10, "sentAt": "2017-06-07T12:34:32.000Z"}'`
+or
-`mqtt pub -t 'smartylighting/streetlights/1/0/event/123/lighting/measured' -h 'test.mosquitto.org' -m '{"id": 1, "lumens": 3, "sentAt": "2017-06-07T12:34:32.000Z"}'
+`mqtt pub -t 'smartylighting/streetlights/1/0/event/123/lighting/measured' -h 'test.mosquitto.org' -m '{"id": 1, "lumens": 3, }'` (if you are using the mqtt cli)
-`

 ## Template configuration